St Cuthbert's Church, Halsall: History and administration

 The ecclesiastical parish of Halsall originally included the townships of Halsall, Lydiate, Downholland, Melling and Maghull.
 The oldest part of the building—the chancel—dates from the early 14th century.

 The chancel was restored in 1873 at a cost of £2,000 by the Lancaster architects Paley and Austin.
 In 1886 the same architects largely rebuilt the nave and aisles, re-roofed and reseated the church, and rebuilt the south porch at a cost of £7,000.
 The church was designated a Grade I listed building on 23 September 1950.
 The Grade I designation—the highest of the three grades—is for buildings "of exceptional interest, sometimes considered to be internationally important".

 An active church in the Church of England, St Cuthbert's is part of the diocese of Liverpool, which is in the Province of York.
 It is in the archdeaconry of Warrington and the deanery of Ormskirk.

-Notably, Arthur Vaughn Williams, father of composer Ralph Vaughn Williams served at St Cuthberts before he was ordained as a vicar in 1868.
+Notably, Arthur Vaughan Williams, father of composer Ralph Vaughan Williams served at St Cuthberts before he was ordained as a vicar in 1868.